MHD Turbulence: A Biased Review: Residual Energy in MHD Turbulence

 \subsection{Summary}

 Perhaps speaking of an ``Alfv\'enically imbalanced regime'' of MHD turbulence is misleading.
 Residual energy is not an RMHD invariant, so this is not something that can be viewed as a parameter in the same way as the net Elsasser imbalance can be.
-It is, rather, what appears to be a necessary feature of any (approximately balanced) MHD turbulent state.
+It is, rather, what appears to be a feature of any (approximately balanced) MHD turbulent state (but may be a large-scale transient; see \secref{sec:res_evidence}).

 This feature has so far presented itself in two seemingly distinct manifestations.
-The first one is the tendency for sheet-like structures in the inertial range of strong MHD turbulence to be current sheets rather than shear layers and thus to have an excess of magnetic energy---it may be possible to argue that the most extreme of these structures are responsible for a subdominant $\kperp^{-2}$ spectrum of residual energy, which is observed numerically and in the solar wind (\secref{sec:new_res_theory}).
+The first one is the tendency for sheet-like structures in the inertial range of strong MHD turbulence to be current sheets rather than shear layers and thus to have an excess of magnetic energy---it may be possible to argue that the most extreme of these structures are responsible for a subdominant $\kperp^{-2}$ spectrum of residual energy (\secref{sec:new_res_theory}).
 The second one is the emergence of a 2D magnetic condensate in weak MHD turbulence (\secref{sec:new_res_theory_WT}).

 Are these two different phenomena?
-Not necessarily: in the WT context, all the residual energy is generated within the 2D condensate, which is, in fact, strongly turbulent (see \apsand{app:bband}{app:WT_res}).
-Being strongly turbulent, it is strongly intermittent and appears to be dominated by sheet-like structures \citep{meyrand15}, so the physical mechanism whereby an excess of magnetic energy develops in it is likely to be the same as in strong MHD turbulence.
+Not necessarily: in the WT context, all the residual energy is generated amongst $\kpar\approx0$ modes, which are, in fact, strongly turbulent (see \apsand{app:bband}{app:WT_res}).
+Being strongly turbulent, this 2D condensate is strongly intermittent and appears to be dominated by sheet-like structures \citep{meyrand15}, so the physical mechanism whereby an excess of magnetic energy develops in it is likely to be the same as in strong MHD turbulence.